jeff-winn/homebridge-automower-platform/README.md

 Supported capabilities:
 - The current charge status and battery percentage for each mower.
-- A switch to control whether each mower has their schedule enabled or disabled.
+- A switch to control whether each mower:
+  - *should* go and mow the property (based on configuration - see documentation).
+  - *has* the schedule enabled or disabled.
 - A motion sensor to indicate whether each mower:
   - *is* moving about the property.
   - *has* been tampered with (either by a human or other means) and needs assistance.